|

 it cherry picks cuts from four labels and spans 15 years - something no other album has attempted.

-Adderley continued to record for Capitol until 1973.
-He switched briefly to Motown
+Adderley continued to record for Capitol until 1972, and then switched to Fantasy for the last three years of his life.
+All told,

 the recordings of Cannonball Adderley are many and varied; as many as

-we've discussed here, there are dozens more.
+we've discussed here, there are dozens more (see below).
 Collecting Cannonball, then, becomes

 a daunting